mailgun/kafka-pixy/README.md

  Parameter    | Opt | Description
 --------------|-----|------------------------------------------------------
  cluster      | yes | The name of a cluster to operate on.
-By default the cluster mentioned first in the `proxies` section of the config file is used. topic        |     | The name of a topic to produce to. group        |     | The name of a consumer group. noAck        | yes | A flag (value is ignored) that no message should be acknowledged.
+By default the cluster mentioned first in the `proxies` section of the config file is used. topic        |     | The name of a topic to consume from. group        |     | The name of a consumer group. noAck        | yes | A flag (value is ignored) that no message should be acknowledged.
 For default behaviour read below. ackPartition | yes | A partition number that the acknowledged message was consumed from.
 For default behaviour read below.